tribalthirst/tribalthirst/src/ux/content/posts/mistake.md

 categories:
   - "30words"
   - "wordsmatter"
-coverImage: "exposed-truck.jpg"
+aliases:
+  - /mistake/
+featured_image: "images/posts/exposed-truck.jpg"
 ---

-\[featured-image single\_newwindow="false"\]An over exposed truck when I was just starting out in photography.
-Even mistakes can look good\[/featured-image\]I remember the T-Shirt I got on a family vacation.
+I remember the T-Shirt I got on a family vacation.
 You know the ones back in the 80's, glitter and rainbow decals.
 These famous words were transcribed on front:

 > I thought I made a mistake once, but I was wrong.